 Add the syrup and ginger to a mixing glass.

-Add the remaining ingredients and fill with ice.
+Add the remaining ingredients with ice and stir until well-chilled.

-Stir, and strain into a rocks glass filled with fresh ice.
+Strain into a rocks glass filled with fresh ice.

 *Star anise and black tea-infused simple syrup: add 1 black tea bag to 12 ounces warm simple syrup and let infuse for 12 minutes.
 Discard the tea bag and add 6 star anise pods, lightly crushed.
 Let stand 24 hours, then strain out the solids.
 Will keep, refrigerated in an airtight container, for up to 1 month.